[TYPES/announce] PhD Positions on Trustworthy Electronic Elections

 (for more information see http://www.demtech.dk/)

-Applicants should have a strong background and interest in some combination of the following areas in computer science: cryptography, concurrency, epistemic logics, formal methods, information security, modal logics, operational semantics, programming languages, proof assistants, logical frameworks, requirement engineering, rewriting theory, security protocol design, software engineering, theorem proving, type theory and social science: democracy and science, democratic governance, ethnographic studies and ethnography of technologies, genealogy of democracy and technology, political technologies, public understanding of science, trust in information, science and technology studies (STS).
+Applicants should have a strong background in some combination of the following areas in computer science: cryptography, concurrency, epistemic logics, formal methods, modal logics, proof assistants, logical frameworks, requirement engineering, security protocol design, software engineering, theorem proving, type theory.
+Successful PhD applicants will want work with epistemic logics and logical frameworks, epistemic logics and cryptography, or with formal trust preserving software engineering techniques.

 To apply, please visit the project homepage http://www.demtech.dk/.
 Early expressions of interest are encouraged: Carsten Schuermann (carsten at itu.dk), Joseph Kiniry (kiniry at acm.org), Randi Markussen (rmar at itu.dk), Christopher Gad (chga at itu.dk), or nina Boulus (nbou at itu.dk).